officialrajdeepsingh/awesome-nextjs/README.md

 - [React Custom Hooks](https://github.com/sergeyleschev/react-custom-hooks) - Supercharge Your Projects with ready-made custom hooks.
 - [React use](https://github.com/streamich/react-use) - Collection of essential reactjs hooks used for any project.
 - [Hookcn](https://hookcn.ouassim.tech) - A collection of reusable React hooks that you can easily copy and paste into your applications or add directly via the shadcn CLI.
-- [ahooks](https://ahooks.js.org) - Ahooks is a comprehensive, high-quality React Hooks library that provides a vast collection of reusable hooks aimed at simplifying and enhancing React development.
+- [Ahooks](https://ahooks.js.org) - Ahooks is a comprehensive, high-quality React Hooks library that provides a vast collection of reusable hooks aimed at simplifying and enhancing React development.
+- [Shadcn Hooks](https://shadcn-hooks.vercel.app) - A comprehensive React Hooks Collection built with Shadcn.

 ## Tailwind CSS